 The colonoscopy procedure usually takes 30 minutes to 1 hour.

-- What is done before colonoscopy?
+- What is held before the Colonoscopy?

-- What happens after colonoscopy?
+- What happens after Colonoscopy?

 - There may be a rash or gas that goes away very quickly.

 - If a biopsy is done during the Colonoscopy or polyps are removed, there may be slight bleeding from the anus for 1 to 2 days.
 But if there are excessive bleeding, lower abdominal pain, and high fever, then a doctor should be consulted